Original air date: 1/17/2000 (produced in 1999)

-- Jerkass Ball: Everyone at the end, when they scold SpongeBob for going into their dreams.
+- Jerkass Ball: Everyone at the end, when they scold SpongeBob for going into their dreams and ruining them.
 The only one who isnt a jerk at the end is Patrick, of all people, probably because SpongeBob didn't do anything to annoy him in his dream.
 Though that doesn't explain why Gary and Pearl are annoyed.

 - Karmic Death: When Plankton is reduced to normal size in his dream, one person decides to crush him under his foot the way he crushed Bikini Bottom

 - Last-Second Word Swap: "Not a parakeet!
 Para- [Splat!] -medic."

 - Marshmallow Dream: Referenced when Gary reads a limerick about it to SpongeBob.There was an old man from Peru / Who dreamed he was eating his shoe / He woke with a fright / In the middle of the night / To find that his dream had come true.

 - Me's a Crowd: SpongeBob duplicates himself a million times in Patrick's dream to show him all the things he can do while dreaming.